tweag/python-monorepo-example/1970-01-01-benchgraph.md

 ## Going further: multi-language benchmarks

-It appears (or at least, so I heard) that the entire world isn't writing Haskell and that there are other languages out there, and different benchmark frameworks.
+It appears (or at least, so I heard) that the entire world isn't writing Haskell and that there are other languages out there, and so, different benchmark frameworks.
 Does that mean reinventing all that for each language and each framework?
-Of course not!
-Although this has been developped in the context of `criterion`, the only haskell-specific bit is the three-line long `jq` script which converts criterion's output to a simple stream of JSON records.
+Of course not, although this has been developed in the context of `criterion`, the only Haskell-specific bit is the three-line long `jq` script which converts criterion's output to a simple stream of json records.

-So any benchmarking framework providing a machine-readable output (which hopefully means any benchmarking framework) can be easily adapted to this − which also means that if you have a multi-language project, you can have all your benchmarks integrated in a single interface for free.
+So any benchmarking framework which provides a machine-readable output (which hopefully means any benchmarking framework) can be easily adapted to this, which also means that if you have a multi-language project, you can have all your benchmarks integrated in a single interface for free.